fishnix/vagrant-projects-yu/README.md

 # Vagrant Projects

-This is a collections of useful Vagrant boxes.
+This is a collection of useful Vagrant boxes.

 ## How to get rolling